 The majority of states in the United States have enacted legislation adopting Renewable Portfolio Standard ("RPS") mechanisms.
 Under a RPS, regulated utilities and other load serving entities are required to procure a specified percentage of their total retail electricity sales to end-user customers from eligible renewable resources, such as solar energy generation facilities, by a specified date.
 Measured in terms of the volume of renewable electricity required to meet its RPS mandate, California's RPS program is the most significant in the United States, and the California market for renewable energy has dominated the western U.S. region for the past several years.
-Pursuant to amendments enacted by the California Legislature in 2015, the California RPS program now requires utilities and other obligated load serving entities to procure 50% of their total retail electricity demand from eligible renewable renewable resources by 2030.
+The California RPS program requires utilities and other obligated load serving entities to procure 50% of their total retail electricity demand from eligible renewable resources by 2030.

-Time horizon Current
+Current

-Likelihood Virtually certain
+Virtually certain